When Did the Miracle of the Andes Happen?

 There were 45 people in total on the flight that day, including 5 crew members (including the pilot and co-pilot), 20 team members, and 20 friends and family members.

-What Was the Weather Like for the Miracle in the Andes Flight?
+What Was the Weather Like for the Miracle of the Andes Flight?

 Reports of bad weather over the Andes Mountains threatened the trip before it took off, and there was a significant amount of concern as to whether or not it was safe to fly at all.
 Ultimately, the pilot decided it was safe to board and take off; in fact, the team themselves urged the pilots to fly because they were so excited to get to Santiago for their match.
 Although the plane departed from Montevideo, it touched down not long after takeoff in Mendoza, Argentina, which is only 100 miles away.
 The storm front was moving in, and it wasn't safe to continue, so the team spent the night in Mendoza.